trujunzhang/demo-nextjs-v5/README.md

 + Redux
 + SASS
 + TypeScript

+This project even uses `tslint` to make sure the code is clean before a commit can even occur.

 KNOWN ISSUES:
 + NextJS v5 is currently in its early preview stages.
 DO NOT USE this for production...yet.
-+ Redux is connected and works within the app; but it DOES NOT WORK with simple testing...why?
++ Redux is connected and works within the app; but it DOES NOT WORK with simple testing...why? `pages/redux.test.tsx` has a test that calls attention to this for the time being.

 ## Development
 To verify NextJS is running in development mode, you can simply run: